 While on Northwest's beautiful campus, UBMS participants are housed in one of the residence halls.
 Living in the residence hall is a valuable growing experience for students, as they begin to learn what life will be like when they go to college for real.
 They become acquainted with people from different backgrounds, experiences, and outlooks.
 They learn about having to live in shared space, and about taking care of themselves in a new environment.

 Each UBMS student will be issued an individual laptop for use during the summer session.
-(The laptop will remain in the room.)
+(The laptop will remain in the residence hall).
 Students are expected to use the laptop to write reports, do homework, and access email and the Internet.
 In addition, UBMS students will have access to many other University facilities as well.

 When students return to their schools in the fall, they will meet with a mentor.
 The mentor and the student are to meet approximately twice monthly to discuss items of interest to the student and provide guidance to the student on the selection and completion of the project.

 During the academic year, the student completes an individual project which they select with the approval of their mentor and the UBMS staff and sends a write-up of the project to UBMS.
 The project should be related to math and/or science and be an extension of the learning experience, not just a duplication.
 If local rules allow, it is okay for the project to be used in a science fair or for 4-H in addition to being used for UBMS.

 During the academic year component, participants will be taking part in some online activities still to be determined.
 UBMS will design these activities to enrich the participants' educational experience.